Skip to content

 Can You DIY a Car AC Recharge?

-Recharge kits are available at every auto parts store for $30 to $60.
+Recharge kits are available at every auto parts store — AutoZone, O'Reilly, Advance Auto Parts, Walmart, and others sell them for $30 to $60.
 They include a can of refrigerant with a built-in pressure gauge and a hose that connects to the low-pressure service port on your AC system.
-On the surface, it seems like an easy way to save $100 or more.
+On the surface, it seems like an easy way to save money versus the $150 to $400 you would pay at a shop.

 Here is the reality.